 Planning a DIY Montenegro tour from Dubrovnik

 Likewise, there is a Dubrovnik to Budva Bus that can be used to go directly to Budva.
-It is possible to sort out public transport between Kotor, Perast and Budva once in Montenegro, but it would be complicated to try to figure it all out on a one-day trip to Montenegro.
+It is possible to sort out public transport between Kotor, Perast and Budva once in Montenegro, but it would be challenging to try to figure it all out on a one-day trip to Montenegro.

 Organized Montenegro day trip from Dubrovnik

 Visitors who want to see all three Montenegro destinations – Kotor, Perast and Budva – in one day can join an organized tour.
-The fast-paced tour is a full-day adventure that includes guided tours of Kotor and Budva, a boat ride to the islands in Perast and free time, too.
+The fast-paced tour is a full-day adventure that includes guided tours of Kotor and Budva, a boat ride to the islands in Perast and a little free time, too.
 Find out more and Book it!

 Dubrovnik to Bay of Kotor and Boat Trip